anneliesq/politcal-psych-blog/content/post/2023-10-17-week-5-the-political-psychology-of-trump-indictment/index.md

 ## References:

 Iyengar, Shanto, Gaurav Sood, and Yphtach Lelkes.
-2012. \"Affect, Not Ideology: A Social Identity Perspective on Polarization.\" Public Opinion Quarterly 76(3): 405--31.
+2012.
+"Affect, Not Ideology: A Social Identity Perspective on Polarization."
+Public Opinion Quarterly 76(3): 405--31.

 Verba, Schlozman, and Brady 1995